OpenKnowHow/okh-visual-identity/README.md

-# okh-visual-identity
+# iop-visual-identity

-Logos, fonts and color schemes for the OpenKnowHow organization.
+Logos, fonts and color schemes for the Internet of Production Alliance.

 ## Logos